Comcast makes $65B bid for 21st Century Fox assets, nudging out Disney

 FOX Business Network senior correspondent Charles Gasparino was first to report that Comcast was planning to announce its bid after market close.

-21st Century Fox, the parent company of FOX Business and Fox News, did not immediately respond to a request for comment.
-Disney representatives could not be immediately reached.
+21st Century Fox, the parent company of FOX Business and Fox News, confirmed Wednesday night that it had received Comcast's offer.

+“21st Century Fox remains subject to the Disney Merger Agreement.
+Consistent with the terms of this agreement and the fiduciary duties of the Company's directors, 21st Century Fox's Board, in consultation with its outside legal counsel and financial advisors, will carefully review and consider the Comcast proposal,” the company said in a statement.

 Comcast’s offer was made public one day after a federal judge approved an $85.4 billion merger between AT&T and Time Warner, despite a challenge from the Justice Department, which argued the deal would harm consumers and weaken competition in the media space.
 The case was seen as a crucial test for whether a sale of Fox assets would pass a regulatory challenge.
 Fox shares spiked on news of the judge’s decision.